In those days there was no king in Israel; everyone did whatever seemed right to him. (Judges 21:25)

 Saul had already been crowned king.
 It was a done deal.
 But that didn’t stop Samuel from trying to reach the hearts of the people.
 He continued to speak truth to them.

-With his heart broken by Israel’s denunciation of a theocracy, Samuel reminds the people of Yahweh’s faithfulness to them.
-He reminds them that when their ancestors were enslaved to a cruel Pharaoh in Egypt, their cries for deliverance were heard and Yahweh appointed a human deliverer.
-He recalls more recent times when the people, oppressed by their enemies, called out to Yahweh for help and he heard their cry.
-He raised up judges such as Barak, Jephthah, and even Samuel himself as agents of deliverance.
-Yet they still rejected Yahweh from being their King.
+With his heart broken by Israel’s denunciation of a theocracy, Samuel reminded the people of Yahweh’s faithfulness.
+He recounted how, when their ancestors were enslaved to a cruel Pharaoh in Egypt, Yahweh heard their cries for deliverance and appointed a human deliverer.
+Samuel recalled more recent times when the people, oppressed by their enemies, called out to Yahweh for help and He heard their cry.
+He raised judges such as Barak, Jephthah, and even Samuel as agents of deliverance.
+Yet they still rejected Yahweh as their King.

-Samuel spoke truth without personalizing, but we cannotmiss his last promise to Israel: “As for me, I vow that I will not sin against the Lord by ceasing to pray for you” (1 Sam.
+Samuel spoke truth without personalizing, but we cannotmiss his last promise to Israel: “As for me, I vow that I will not sin against the LORD by ceasing to pray for you” (1 Sam.
 12:23).
-Samuel was so committed to praying for his people; not praying for them would have been a sin.
-He loved these people—the very ones who had cast him aside so that they could be just like the surrounding nations (their enemies!)—he loved them so much that he would intercede on their behalf until the day he died.
+Samuel was committed to praying for his people; not praying for them would have been a sin.
+He loved these people—the very ones who had cast him aside so that they could be just like the surrounding nations (their enemies!).
+His love was so great that he would intercede on their behalf until the day he died.

 Did it work?

 On one hand, I suppose you could say that it didn’t.
-Israel would basically persist in idolatry and rebellion until its eventual exile from the Promised Land.
+Israel persisted in idolatry and rebellion until its eventual exile from the promised land.

-On the other hand, Samuel was given the privilege of anointing Israel’s second king, a man after God’s own heart.
-David, the shepherd, all but forgotten by his father when Samuel came to visit, would become the quintessential Israelite king and lead God’s covenant people to love the Lord their God with all their heart and soul and mind and strength.
-An ancestor of the promised Messiah, David points us forward to the ultimate Deliverer, the King of Kings and Ruler of Rulers.
+On the other hand, Samuel had the privilege of anointing Israel’s second king, a man after God’s own heart.
+David, the shepherd (all but forgotten by his father when Samuel came to visit), became the quintessential Israelite king and led God’s covenant people to love the Lord their God with all their heart and soul and mind and strength.
+An ancestor of the promised Messiah, David pointed forward to the ultimate Deliverer, the King of Kings and Ruler of Rulers.

 It’s in this true and better Davidic King that we too can find our hope.
 We may not know how.
 We may not know when.
 But we do know that God will answer.
 He will hear from heaven and move His hand to action.